 - Melissa: "Last year, I felt like every single aster was triple the work.
 I don't know if they're extra needy or if I'm just bad at growing them, so I've simply taken them out of my rotation this year."

-- Janis: "I shouldn't say I hate zinnias, but they are frustrating.
-They don't like the cold temperatures of the cooler, but warmth makes the water go funky quickly.
-Zinnia meltdown seems to be a common problem.
+- Janis: "I wouldn't say I hate zinnias, but they can be frustrating.
+They don't like the cold temperatures of the cooler, but warmth makes the water go funky.
+Zinnia meltdown disease seems to be a common problem.
 It's a flower that has to be picked and sold quickly, too.
 It takes some practice to teach or understand the 'wiggle test': When I am picking the flower, I give the stem a quick jiggle to see if the flower wobbles.
 If it wobbles, it isn't ready.
 If it's strong, it's ready to pick."

 - Laura: "My love-hate flowers are probably the same as most designers: poppies and dahlias, both of which are so beautiful and so finicky.
 I'll never stop growing and using them, but I don't include them in my weekly subscriptions.
 I save them specifically for special occasions and events."